Root Canal Therapy – Northeast Lincoln, NE

 Have you ever heard someone remark, “I’d rather have a root canal”?
 Well, if you’ve ever experienced the pain of an infected tooth then you know that you really would rather have a root canal.
 Unfortunately, this common dental procedure has developed a bad reputation.
-In truth, however, root canal therapy at Northeast Family Dental in Lincoln, NE, will eliminate your pain and preserve and restore a tooth that is compromised by bacterial infection.
+In truth, however, root canal therapy from our Northeast Lincoln, NE dentist, will eliminate your pain and preserve and restore a tooth that is compromised by bacterial infection.

 The Structure of a Tooth